What If Your Loops Were Just Faster?

 See it: Base64

 The base64 decoder is four go for loops with plain Go arithmetic.
-No SIMD intrinsics.
-No cross-lane shuffle operations.
+No SIMD intrinsics or cross-lane shuffle operations.
 The compiler recognizes the multiply-add patterns and emits the right SIMD instructions for every target – vpmaddubsw/vpmaddwd on x86, deinterleave-widen-multiply-add on WASM.

 Base64 Decode: Go stdlib vs Scalar vs SPMD